laurasandoval/ResponsiveMullerBrockmann/README.md

 ## About this project
 I'm a big CSS grid evangelist™, but I realized I didn't have much experience exploring it in non-work related projects, so I though I might as well do!

-I chose to play around with Müller's cliche-ish graphic design work because of it's very peculiar grids and heavy reliance on typography.
+I chose to play around with Müller's graphic design work because of it's very peculiar grids and heavy reliance on typography.

 ## Examples